whipper-team/whipper/README.md

 It improves morituri which development seems to have halted/slowed down merging old pull requests and improving it with bugfixes and new functions.

-If possible, I'll try to mainline the useful commits of this fork but, in the future, this may not be possible because of different project choices.
+If possible, I'll try to upstream the progress done here but, in the future, this may not be possible because of different project choices.

-The project home page is still TBD.

 RATIONALE
 ---------